Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 I'm with him on that.

-The only reason me and Ernie decided to stay was that people at TNT got to kept their jobs.
+And I'll tell you the truth, Bill.
+The only reason me and earny decide to stay was that people at tnt got to kept their jobs because

-I got off, so I met with Amazon
+i got off so i met with amazon

+I probably would have went there.
 They had a bunch of bullshit.

 They were talking about, not going to lie, they offered me more money.